 What are custom feeds and why should you care?

 Before you set up Custom feeds, you need to evaluate your sales processes and your website.
 You can use Custom feeds in various ways and how you should use them depends on your website’s structure, how your sales teams are organized and other factors.
-Here's a small cheat sheet to get you started.
+Here's a some examples to get you started.
 Of course, you can set up as many custom feeds as you want and combine filters.
 For example, you can filter all leads from Germany who came with Google AdWords ads and read certain pages.

 Reasons to create a custom feed: